Danger of Fused Neutrals

 Floating Neutral Bus Bar

 The primary difference between a service panel and a sub-panel is that the sub-panel, the neutral bus bar floats.
-This means that the bus bar is electrically insulated from the metal cabinet.
+This means that the neutral bus bar is electrically insulated from the metal cabinet and the grounding bus bar.
 The degree to which a bonded neutral in a sub-panel is dangerous depends on who you ask.
 It's recommended that you not state the degree to which a bonded neutral is serious unless you feel that you can explain your reasoning clearly and logically in court.
 It's best just to state that it is improper, recommend correction by a qualified electrical contractor, and move on.

 Isolating Neutrals at the Neutral Bus Bar